 It’s free to see the Liberty Bell, and you don’t need tickets – just show up and get in line!
 Once you go through security, most people head straight for the bell, but there was a rather raucous field trip ahead of us, so we were even more motivated to slow down and check out the exhibits about its history.

-This turned into Sarah’s favorite part – and completely unexpectedly.
+This turned into Ashar’s favorite part – and completely unexpectedly.

 His name?
-Chief Little Bear, the same name as one of the main characters in the “Indian in the Cupboard” book series Sarah is loving so much right now!
+Chief Little Bear, the same name as one of the main characters in the “Indian in the Cupboard” book series Ashar is loving so much right now!

 Here’s more detail: